-Note: It is up to the opponent to say ''hold" within the few seconds between the player's starting the timer and drawing new tiles.
-There need be no responsibility on the player's part to say anything but the score (or the letter that the blank represents), followed by recording the cumulative score and designated blank letter, before drawing tiles.
-So our advice here is: ''Pay attention!"
+Note: It is up to the opponent to say 'Hold!" within the few seconds between the player's starting the timer and drawing new tiles.
+There need be no responsibility on the player's part to say anything but the score and the letter that the blank represents, while recording the designated blank letter and showing it to the opponent, followed by starting the opponent's timer, recording the cumulative score and thereafter drawing tiles.
+So our advice here is: 'Pay attention!"

 XI.
-OBSERVING INCORRECT RULINGS
+OBSERVING INCORRECT RULINGS AND OVERDRAWS